Photo of Jonathan Reed

 Along the way, he co-authored A Systems Handbook: An Introduction to the Systems Age for GE Medical Systems, consulted for federal Science Centers for seven consecutive years, and helped lead the Conservation Science Division of The Nature Conservancy.

-He also served as a consultant to U.S. Agency for International Development (USAID) and Deloitte & Touche in Afghanistan, USAID in the former Soviet Union Republic of Georgia, and the Inter-American Development Bank in Trinidad and Tobago.
-He also has taught mindfulness meditation at maximum-security prisons.
+He also served as a consultant to U.S. Agency for International Development (USAID) and Deloitte on land-tenure issues in Afghanistan and designed an agricultural-outreach program for the former Soviet Union’s Republic of Georgia, and the Inter-American Development Bank in Trinidad and Tobago.

 Click on the “Experience” tab of this website to see the results his clients achieved and read their testimonials.